Visualizing microfluidics

 Transmission electron microscopy (TEM)

-Transmission electron microscopy (TEM) imaging technique transmits a high-energy electron beam through ultra-thin samples for microfluidic imaging of internal features and nanostructures at near-atomic resolution.
+Transmission electron microscopy (TEM) transmits a high-energy electron beam through ultra-thin samples to visualize internal features and nanostructures at near-atomic resolution.

 Conclusion- Towards merging imaging techniques with automation

-Integrating imaging with microfluidics has improved the visualization of microscale processes.
-Optical methods provide accessible, real-time monitoring of live samples, while Raman microscopy, SPR, and confocal imaging extend molecular sensitivity and spatial resolution.
-Light-sheet microscopy supports fast 3D imaging with minimal photodamage, and imaging flow cytometry enables high-throughput single-cell analysis, albeit limited to 2D.
-Tomography techniques reveal internal structures in opaque materials, while SEM and TEM deliver nanoscale insights into surfaces and materials, but require sample preparation.
-No single method is universal for microfluidic imaging, yet combining complementary approaches with automated analysis offers powerful solutions for studying complex systems in microfluidic environments.
+Integrating imaging with microfluidics has improved the visualization of processes at the microscale.
+Optical methods provide accessible, real-time monitoring of live samples, while Raman microscopy, SPR, and confocal imaging enhance molecular sensitivity and spatial resolution.
+Light-sheet microscopy supports fast 3D imaging with minimal damage, and imaging flow cytometry enables high-throughput single-cell analysis, although it is limited to 2D.
+Tomography techniques reveal internal geometries of opaque materials that are inaccessible to single-angle imaging, while electron techniques can reach the nanoscale structure, but require sample preparation.
+There is no conventional method for microfluidic imaging; however, combining several imaging approaches with automated analysis is promising for studying complex systems in microfluidic environments.

 References